- Do-It-Yourself Framing Guide:

 - Tape measure

-- Hanging tools: Small Hammer (Plus Awl, drill, & screw driver for hard surfaces)
+- Hanging tools: Small Hammer (plus awl, power drill and special bits and attachments for hard surfaces)

-- Glass or Plexiglas cleaner and soft towels
+- Glass or acrylic cleaner and soft towling

 - Extra wire